ThoughtWorksInc/CD4ML-Scenarios/instructions/3-MachineLearning.md

 Should output something like
 32 passed, 2 skipped in 5.73 seconds
 and without any flake8 comments

-## Run the pipeline with different model parameters

-Goals

-* Run python pipeline locally
-* Make a change and run again to see changes

 Once the shell is activated, you can run the ML pipeline with